sumanhope/sumanhope/README.md

 * 🌍  I'm based in Kathmandu, Nepal
 * 🖥️  See my portfolio at [Portfolio](http://sumanhope.github.io)
 * ✉️  You can contact me at [sumansthahope@gmail.com](mailto:sumansthahope@gmail.com)
-* 🚀  I'm currently working on [Room Rental App](http://github.com/sumanhope/room-rental-app)
+* 🚀  I'm currently working on some side projects.
-* 🧠  I'm learning Flutter
-* 🤝  I'm open to collaborating on Other Android Application
+* 🤝  I'm open to collab on Android Application.

 ### Skills